IBrazyI/Javascriptus-Crusade/README.md

 - VS Code: Where all coding took place.
 - Adobe XD: Used to create wireframes.
 - Git Hub: Used to host the websites repository.
-- Git Hub Desktop: Used to access the
+- Git Hub Desktop: Used to access the repository linking it to online Git Hub profile.
+- IAmResponsive: Used to test responsiveness of site.
+- Coolors: Used to display colour pallet used.
+- HTML Validator - Used to check HTML code for errors.
+- CSS Validator - Used to check CSS code for errors.
+- Java Script Validator - Used to check Java Script code for errors.

 <a name="Testing"></a>